 Graduate PLUS Loans

 In order to supplement the federal unsubsidized loans, domestic students are also eligible for the U.S. Government’s Graduate PLUS loan to help cover the full cost of attendance.
-The interest rate for the Graduate PLUS loan is currently fixed at 6.84%.
+The interest rate (Effective for loans disbursed between July 1, 2016 and June 30, 2017): 6.31% fixed.
 A fee of 4.272% is applied at disbursement.

 More information on federal loan programs can be found on the Stern Graduate Financial Aid website.